Leaky condo crisis: Political effects

 The enormity of the crisis has been felt at all levels of government.
 Locally, the large tarps over buildings being repaired came to be known as "B.C. flags".

 In 1999 B.C.
 Premier Glen Clark called on the federal government to offer tax relief on repairs.
 In 2005 and 2006 the Prime Minister of Canada made a commitment to provide financial aid to homeowners affected by the crisis.
 To date no financial assistance has been provided by the federal government.
 Former federal cabinet minister Simma Holt waged a publicly vocal seven-year legal action in the 2000s seeking compensation for repairs for her own leaking condominium.

 "Smoking gun" and lawsuit

-In 2005, Member of Parliament John Cummings alleged that the federal government was complicit, and attempted to cover up its complicity, in creating the crisis through the National Energy Program's energy conservation measures.
+In 2005, Member of Parliament John Cummins alleged that the federal government was complicit, and attempted to cover up its complicity, in creating the crisis through the National Energy Program's energy conservation measures.
 On August 27, 1981, then CMHC president Ray Hession had written to the committee responsible for the National Building Code, warning of the "emergency" matter of moisture damage that is "potentially serious, possibly widespread and ... concerns matters of structural safety and public health."
 Hession wrote in a September 1981 letter to federal Deputy Minister of Energy, Mines, and Resources M.A.
 (Mickey) Cohen: "Nevertheless, I feel it equally important for us to collectively face up to the reality that construction practices associated with energy conservation measures do, in fact, increase the hazard of moisture-induced structural damage."